What determines the characteristic properties of construction polymers?

 Best cement product modifier, Permeability, Environmental resistance

-Limited freeze-thaw, Low chemical resist
+Limited freeze-thaw, Low chemical resistance

 Best long life sealant, Color stability, No age hardening